josephjungers/embeddedwork/README.md

 ## Installation and configuration

-Instructions for installation and configuration.
-Assume users know how to install ROS packages and can use `git`.

 In one terminal enter the following:
+Catkin_make
+# "build the files"
+source devel/setup.bash
-Catkin_make                             "build the files" source devel/setup.bash                  "source the workspace"
+# "source the workspace"

 ## Getting started